SebGadzinski/SYSC3303-ElevatorProject/README.md

 ***Running the application***

-In src/project/systems, first run (as a Java Application) ElevatorSubsystem, followed by Scheduler, followed by FloorSubsystem; and observe the terminal output, as well as the outputted ElevatorX.txt files and schedulerFile.txt in the assets directory.
+In src/project/systems, first run (as a Java Application) ElevatorSubsystem, followed by Scheduler, followed by FloorSubsystem; and observe the terminal output, as well as the outputted ElevatorX.txt files and schedulerFile.txt in the root directory.

 ---